Isiklar Coin Price Tops $1.12 (ISIKC)

-Isiklar Coin (CURRENCY:ISIKC) traded 8.5% higher against the dollar during the twenty-four hour period ending at 22:00 PM ET on December 24th.
-Isiklar Coin has a total market cap of $4.60 million and $674,001.00 worth of Isiklar Coin was traded on exchanges in the last day.
-One Isiklar Coin coin can now be purchased for $1.12 or 0.00002189 BTC on popular cryptocurrency exchanges.
-Over the last seven days, Isiklar Coin has traded up 11.4% against the dollar.
+Isiklar Coin (CURRENCY:ISIKC) traded up 1.1% against the U.S. dollar during the 24 hour period ending at 14:00 PM ET on December 27th.
+Isiklar Coin has a market cap of $4.63 million and $783,974.00 worth of Isiklar Coin was traded on exchanges in the last day.
+During the last week, Isiklar Coin has traded 14.6% higher against the U.S. dollar.
+One Isiklar Coin coin can now be bought for about $1.12 or 0.00002180 BTC on major cryptocurrency exchanges.

 - Parkgene (GENE) traded up 2,618,096.3% against the dollar and now trades at $25.59 or 0.00045023 BTC.